SathyaBhat/sathyasays.com/content/posts/2019-03-12-setting-up-a-secure-docker-image-scanning-solution-with-anchore-and-drone-ci.md

 {{< gist SathyaBhat 661b02a1c7d5b0bebc6e1c1ab1a567d0 >}}

-Once Drone server is up and running, head over to the Drone UI and click on &#8220;Activate&#8221; on the repo which you wish to integrate Drone with.
-Clicking on &#8220;Activate&#8221; sets up a Webhook on the repo so any activity against the repo results in an event being generated and the event is then pushed to Drone.
+Once Drone server is up and running, head over to the Drone UI and click on "Activate" on the repo which you wish to integrate Drone with.
+Clicking on "Activate" sets up a Webhook on the repo so any activity against the repo results in an event being generated and the event is then pushed to Drone.

 ### Setting up Anchore Engine

-Follow the instructions on Anchore's <a href="https://anchore.freshdesk.com/support/solutions/articles/36000020729-install-with-docker-compose" target="_blank" rel="noopener noreferrer">website to install and run Anchore</a>.
+Follow the instructions on Anchore's [website to install and run Anchore](https://docs.anchore.com/current/docs/engine/quickstart/#step-1-download-the-docker-composeyaml-file-and-start).
 Once Anchore is up and running, we can use anchore-cli&nbsp;to interact with the image.
 Specifically, to scan the image, we need to:

   * Submit the image to Anchore Engine for analysis
   * Wait till the Analysis Engine is complete